-- 1. Leverage is commonly accomplished through the use of borrowed funds, debt capital or derivative instruments etc. It is common for financial institutions to engage in leverage by borrowing to fund asset growth with the aim of increasing return on equity. - 2.
-However, the financial crisis of 2007-2009 highlighted the impact of excessive leverage on the viability of financial institutions.
-Pre-crisis, while banks maintained healthy risk based regulatory capital ratios, they built up excessive on and off balance sheet leverage which had adverse consequences for many institutions. - 3.
+- 1.1 The financial crisis of 2007-2009 highlighted the impact of excessive leverage on the viability of financial institutions.
+Pre-crisis, while banks maintained healthy risk based regulatory capital ratios, they built up excessive on and off balance sheet leverage which had adverse consequences for many institutions.
 Attempts at deleveraging during the crisis also had knock-on effects for the financial system as a whole.
-For example, this action exacerbated downward pressure on asset prices and eroded bank capital.
-The Basel committee on Banking Supervision (BCBS), in recognition of the risk associated with excessive leverage and the limitations of the risk based capital framework to capture this risk, issued the leverage ratio as part of its suite of Basel III post-crisis reforms for the banking sector. - 4.
-Specifically, the BCBS set out its original proposals for implementation of a leverage ratio in its publication "A global regulatory framework for more resilient banks and banking systems", issued in December 2010 and revised June 2011.
-The leverage ratio requirements were subsequently revised and issued in its "Basel III leverage ratio framework and disclosure requirements" issued in January 2014, and in the final review if Basel III, "Basel III: Finalizing post-crisis reforms", December 2017.
-This guideline in based on the BCBS 2014 version of the standard, which is the current version at the time of writing. - 5.
-The Central Bank of Trinidad and Tobago ("Central Bank"/ "Bank") will introduce the BCBS's leverage ratio requirement as a non-risk based back stop measure for the local banking sector with the aim of: - i. restricting the build-up of excessive levels of leverage in banking institutions; - ii. avoiding destabilizing deleveraging processes that can damage the broader financial system; and - iii. supplementing the Pillar 1 risk-based capital adequacy framework.
+For example, this action exacerbated downward pressure on asset prices and eroded bank capital. - 1.2 While it is common for financial institutions to engage in leverage by borrowing to fund asset growth with the aim of increasing return on equity, it can also be accomplished through the use of debt capital or derivative instruments etc. The build-up of excessive leverage however can cause banks to become vulnerable to changes in market and economic conditions. - 1.3 The Basel committee on Banking Supervision (BCBS), in recognition of the risk associated with excessive leverage and the limitations of the risk based capital framework to capture this risk, issued the leverage ratio as part of its suite of Basel III post-crisis reforms for the banking sector.
+This guideline in based on the BCBS 2014 version of the standard, which is the current version at the time of writing. - 1.4 The Central Bank of Trinidad and Tobago ("Central Bank"/ "Bank") is introducing the BCBS's leverage ratio requirement as a non-risk based back stop measure for the local banking sector with the aim of: - i. restricting the build-up of excessive levels of leverage in banking institutions; - ii. avoiding destabilizing deleveraging processes that can damage the broader financial system; and - iii. supplementing the Pillar 1 risk-based capital adequacy framework.